wangkx/Ingress-Configuration-1/RateLimitingNGINX.md

 # NGINX Rate Limiting
 Allows you to limit the amount of HTTP requests a user can make in a given amount of time.
 Used to mitigated DDoS attacks.
 ## Apply annotations
-Open a file, name it eclwatch-ratelimit.yaml
+Open a file, name it eclwatch-ratelimit.yaml ?Should be 'Create an Ingress configuration file with a name, ex. eclwatch-ratelimit.yaml'.
+You may want to mention that eclwatch is the application service you want to use.
+The 8010 is the port of the service.
+The eclwatch-ingress is the name of the Ingress control.
+Please use the same style in other docs.

 ```
 apiVersion: networking.k8s.io/v1